NuBrakes Blog Brake Dust: Causes, Cleaning, And Preventionauses, Cleaning, And Prevention Image

 Why Excessive Brake Dust Is Concerning

 Although brake pad dust is unavoidable, if you have a lot of brake dust on one side, you might have a "frozen" caliper, which is when the caliper pinches the rotors, causing the automobile to slow down constantly.
-The caliper constantly squeezing the rotors is what causes excessive brake dust.
-If the caliper has worn down too much, the solution is usually to replace it, as well as the rotor.
+The caliper repeatedly squeezing the rotors is what causes excessive brake dust.
+If the caliper has worn down too much, the solution is usually to replace it and the rotor.

 Steps to Clean Brake Dust